Ayush-Gopisetty/codepath_homework/README.md

 ## Blue

-Vulnerability #1: Session Hijacking/Fixation
+Vulnerability #1: Session Hijacking

 Description: Session Hijacking allows an attacker to steal the active session of a user to gain access to actions and information on the user's website.
-Session Fixation allows an attacker to provide a user with a session identifier for the attacker to gain information and actions from the user's website.
-Session Hijacking/Fixation works when the user first logs into the website and the attacker then steals the session id of the logged-in user and uses the session id to access the user's active session in order to gain access to the actions and information on the user's website.
+Session Hijacking works when the user first logs into the website and the attacker then steals the session id of the logged-in user and uses the session id to access the user's active session in order to gain access to the actions and information on the user's website.

 <img src="blue-vuln1.gif">